 Profile: Libya's military strongman Khalifa Haftar

-Born in 1943 in the eastern town of Ajadbiya, he was one of the group of officers led by Colonel Muammar Gaddafi which seized power from King Idris in 1969.
+Born in 1943 in the eastern town of Ajadbiya, Haftar was one of the group of officers led by Colonel Muammar Gaddafi which seized power from King Idris in 1969.

 Downfall and exile

-Gaddafi put Gen Haftar in charge of the Libyan forces involved in the conflict in Chad in the 1980s.
-This proved to be his downfall, as Libya was defeated by the French-backed Chadian forces, and Gen Haftar and 300 of his men were captured by the Chadians in 1987.
+Gaddafi put Haftar - recently promoted to field marshal - in charge of the Libyan forces involved in the conflict in Chad in the 1980s.
+This proved to be his downfall, as Libya was defeated by the French-backed Chadian forces, and Haftar and 300 of his men were captured by the Chadians in 1987.

 He did this from exile in the US state of Virginia.
-His proximity to the CIA's headquarters in Langley hinted at a close relationship with US intelligence services, who gave their backing to several assassination attempts against Gaddafi.
+His proximity to the CIA's headquarters in Langley hinted at a close relationship with US intelligence services, who gave their backing to several attempts to assassinate Gaddafi.

 Return from exile